The Transformative Power of Backbends in Yoga

 Increasing energy and emotional release

-Backbending is not about pushing deeper.
-It is about creating length, strength, and spaciousness along the spine.
-With time, softness follows naturally.
+Backbending is not about pushing deeper; it is about creating length, strength, and spaciousness along the spine.
+Over time, softness follows naturally.

 Anatomy of Backbending

-To bend backward safely, two key actions happen at once:
+To bend backward safely, two key actions occur simultaneously:

 Extension of the spine